nikbearbrown/NanoLex/Data/NanoLex_1.md

  - "The use of Ag NPs in wound dressings significantly enhances the healing process by preventing infections."
  - "Incorporating Ag NPs into textiles provides long-lasting antimicrobial properties, ideal for medical uniforms and sportswear."

+### Expanded Definition and Usage:
-### Conclusion\nAg NPs are a dynamic and essential component in modern nanotechnology, particularly due to their potent antimicrobial properties and versatility in various industrial and medical applications.
+Ag NPs are a dynamic and essential component in modern nanotechnology, particularly due to their potent antimicrobial properties and versatility in various industrial and medical applications.
 Understanding the lexical and functional aspects of Ag NPs helps in appreciating their role and advantages in improving health outcomes and enhancing product safety.